f-edwards/intro_stats/index.md

 ## Assignments and grading

-Course grading is based on course participation (20 percent) and homework assignments (80 percent).
+Course grading is fully based on homework assignments.
 There is no final project.

 ### Homeworks